-That level of volatility is something you need to pay close attention to before diving in with both feet.
+That degree of price volatility that follows Netflix stock news is something you need to pay close attention to before diving in with both feet.

 Even over any one year time period, the share price has its fair share of turbulence, especially when earnings are received negatively, as well as hair-raising climbs when results are positive.

 Netflix stock price history reflects the 7-for-1 Netflix stock split in July 2015.